-If any shares were used in this way, the Company would take them into account when calculating the share issuing limits in the share plans, to the extent required under the Share Capital Management Guidelines issued by The Investment Association in July 2016.
+If any shares were used in this way, the Company would take them into account when calculating the share issuing limits in the share plans, to the extent required under the Share Capital Management Guidelines issued by The Investment Association in February 2023.

 There is no limit on the number or value of preference shares that can be purchased.
-Having authority to buy back any or all of the issued preferences shares would provide the Company with flexibility in maintaining a prudent approach to the management of the Group's capital position taking into account other opportunities including, but not limited to, the ability to replace the preference shares with other forms of securities.
-The Directors intend to keep under review the potential to buy back any or all of the issued preference shares.
+Having authority to buy back any or all of the issued preferences shares would provide the Company with flexibility in maintaining a prudent approach to the management

-As at the close of business on 22 March 2022, there were outstanding options and awards over 1,642,914,327 ordinary shares, which represented 2.33 per cent. of the Company's issued ordinary share capital as at that date.
-If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted by this resolution, then these options and awards would represent 2.59 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
-If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted under the remaining existing authority granted at the last AGM and under Resolution 22, then these options and awards would represent 2.88 per cent of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
+As at the close of business on 20 March 2023, there were outstanding options and awards over 1,483,254,725 ordinary shares, which represented 2.21 per cent. of the Company's issued ordinary share capital as at that date.
+If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted by this resolution, then these options and awards would represent 2.46 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.
+If the Company were to purchase and cancel ordinary shares up to the maximum amount permitted under the remaining existing authority granted at the last AGM and under Resolution 25, then these options and awards would represent 2.76 per cent. of the Company's issued ordinary share capital as at that date as the Company would have fewer ordinary shares in issue.

-The Directors would exercise such authority to buy back shares only if they believe that to do so would be in the best interests of shareholders taken as a whole and in the case of a buyback of ordinary shares would result in an increase in earnings per ordinary share.
+The directors would exercise such authority to buy back shares only if they believe that to do so would be in the best interests of shareholders taken as a whole and in the case of a buyback of ordinary shares would result in an increase in earnings per ordinary share.

-If the resolutions are passed, the authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2023, whichever is the earlier.
+If the resolutions are passed, the authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2024, whichever is the earlier.

 To the extent that any such shares were held in treasury, earnings per share would only be increased on a temporary basis, until the shares were sold or transferred out of treasury.
-Also, if the Directors were to decide to use the authority, they would, at that time, determine whether it would be in the best interests of shareholders as a whole for the shares purchased to be cancelled or held in treasury.
+Also, if the directors were to decide to use the authority, they would, at that time, determine whether it would be in the best interests of shareholders as a whole for the shares purchased to be cancelled or held in treasury.